Jsparrow/jsparrow.github.io/docs/maven/build-integration.md

 With [Multibranch Pipelines](https://www.jenkins.io/doc/book/pipeline/multibranch/), Jenkins offers a way to run builds on all branches of a repository.
 This is very useful when following a branching model, such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), where different types of branches have different purposes.
 The current branch can be determined during runtime (`env.BRANCH_NAME` or via [Built-in Condition](https://www.jenkins.io/doc/book/pipeline/syntax/#built-in-conditions)), making it possible to process certain branches differently.

-In this example, a declarative Multibranch Pipeline will be configured to run the jSparrow Maven plugin on feature branches.
-In Gitflow, a feature branch should only be merged into develop (and master) after being reviewed in a pull request.
+In this example, a declarative Multibranch Pipeline will be configured to run the jSparrow Maven plugin on *feature* branches.
+In Gitflow, a *feature* branch should only be merged into *develop* (and *master*) after being reviewed in a pull request.

-### Step-by-step Description

 Here, the necessary pipeline file will be described one part at a time.
 Click on [Jenkinsfile.groovy](https://gist.github.com/luigiwerzowa/aafba402bd36faa573f48a26fc056289) for the full file.

-#### Tools Configuration
+### Tools Configuration

 Both the Maven and JDK version have to be specified for the build.